 If you follow some of the social media sites on Glacier, you’re probably seeing a lot of posts about visitors seeing bears.
 It’s fantastic to see wildlife in their natural setting and doing what they do best…being wild.
 And, we want to see them stay that way.
-That means visitors need to be smart and responsible.
-Respect the fact that these are wild animals, they are unpredictable and the harms bears can cause can be fatal.
-That isn’t Winnie-the-Pooh or Paddington you may see so never approach a bear.
+Additionally, that means visitors need to be smart and responsible.
+Respect the fact that these are wild animals.
+Obviously, they are unpredictable and the harm bears can cause can be fatal.
+Remember, that isn’t Winnie-the-Pooh or Paddington so never approach a bear.

-We have multiple orange bottles of bear spray at Glacier Bear Cabin.
-Take them every time you go hiking or biking.
-The activity this Spring and Summer has been very active.
-The worst thing you can do is surprise a bear.
-Even worse than that is surprising a mother bear with cubs nearby.
+As a matter of fact, we have multiple orange bottles of bear spray at Glacier Bear Cabin for our guests to use during your stay.
+Please, take them every time you go hiking or biking.
+Certainly, the activity in Spring and Summer is very active.
+Honestly, the worst thing you can do is surprise a bear.
+Even worse, is surprising a mother bear with cubs nearby.
 So make noise as you are out.
 Many people just randomly shout “Hey Bear!
 Hey Bear!”

-If you encounter a bear on a trail.
-Do not run!
+Now, if you encounter a bear on a trail do not run!
 Stand still but make noise and make yourself as big as possible with your arms stretched out overhead.
 Bears can run up to 35 mph and they will chase their prey.
 Don’t make that you.
 Do not climb a tree unless you expect to make it to the top.
-While Grizzlies aren’t the best climbers (Black bears are) they will start up after you and with up to 4” claws, even a swipe or a bite can inflict heavy damage.
+Additionally, while Grizzlies aren’t the best climbers (Black bears are) they will start up after you.
+And, with up to 4” claws, even a swipe or a bite can inflict heavy damage.

-Do not leave food lying around on a hike.
-Bears are resourceful and food is a welcoming invitation.
-Although we have an enclosed porch, please use our bear proof trash can when disposing of your trash.
-We have not had any encounters of bear at our cabin and we’d like to keep it that way.
-There’s a lot of activity around Apgar and Lake McDonald but it doesn’t mean a bear won’t venture in the area so please be respectful of our rules.
+Further, DO NOT leave food lying around on a hike.
+Obviously, bears are resourceful and food is a welcoming invitation.
+Although we have an enclosed porch, please use our bear-proof trash can when disposing of your trash.
+In all honesty, we have not had any encounters of bear at our cabin.
+And, we’d really like to keep it that way.
+Be advised, there isn’t a huge amount of activity around Apgar and Lake McDonald during the day.
+But, it doesn’t mean a bear won’t venture in the area.
+So please be respectful of our rules and GNP’s policies.

-Aggressive or nuisance bears may be removed or worse, euthanized.
-Please follow the Park’s rules on bears.
-We love seeing bears and hope you get to see them too… but at a distance!
+Please note, aggressive or nuisance bears may be removed or worse, euthanized.
+So, please follow the Park’s rules on bears.
+We love seeing bears and hope you get to see them too… but at a safe distance!

 To learn more about bear spray and how to use it, please watch this very well made short video from the National Park Service.
 It’s designed to keep you safe and the bear: